ice-csic-astroexotic/ML-Poppyns/docs/index.md

 * Radio pulsar population synthesis with consistent flux measurements using simulation-based inference, [Pardo-Araujo et al. 2025](https://ui.adsabs.harvard.edu/abs/2025A%26A...696A.114P/abstract)

+* Connecting radio pulsars, magnetars and XDINSs in a unified evolutionary framework, using simulation-based inference [Ronchi et al. 2026](...)

 ### Tutorials

 The directory `tutorials` contains two subfolders with jupyter notebooks with examples to run the simulator, generator